GitRealHappy/healinghouse/STRUCTURE.md

 1. **default.html**: The main layout template used by all pages, containing:
    - Head section with meta tags and CSS
-   - Google Fonts integration for Montserrat
+   - Google Fonts integration for Montserrat and Amatic SC
    - Header include
    - Main content area
    - Footer include